 If you decide to buy a Mac, one advantage is that it will typically last longer than a Windows computer.
 Expect that you will be using your Mac computer for at least six years or more, barring any accidents or damage.
 Get a case or sleeve as well as a keyboard cover for your Mac to protect it so cosmetically it would still look great after years of use.

 Since you will be using your Mac for an extended period of time, invest in it!
 If you have the money to pay for a model that has better specs, do it.
 As an example, 8 GB of RAM may sound adequate upfront, but as time goes on, it will not be enough.
 By the time you want to have 16 GB of RAM, you will likely have to buy a new computer.
 Therefore, think long-term when you buy your computer – and buy it with the specs that will be enough throughout your entire program.

 The Buyer’s Decision

 If you have a computer right now, wait to buy a new one.
-A regular computer is good enough for the first two years of computer science classes.
+A standard Windows or Mac laptop is good enough for the first two years of computer science classes.
 It may not have the best performance, but it will definitely be good enough.
-After your first two years of college, if you are well into the deeper levels of computer science, then consider buying a really good Mac for heavier usage.
+After your first two years of college, if you are well into the more advanced computer science coursework, then consider buying a really good Mac for heavier usage.

 Grand Canyon University’s College of Science, Engineering and Technology offers a premier education.
-To learn more about our programs, visit our website or click the Request More Information button on this page.
+To learn more about our programs, click the Request More Information button on this page.